George leads Clippers over Paul and Suns, 106-92 in Game 3 - WTMJ

 “We weren’t sound at all,” Williams said.
 “They played good defense, but we didn’t run our offense the way that we have been running for most of the playoffs.”

 George capped the third by banking in a 3-pointer from just inside midcourt, and it beat the buzzer, stunning the fans and sending the Clippers into the fourth leading 80-69.
-He nearly bobbled the ball along the right sideline, with Booker and Cam Johnson pressuring, before getting the shot off.

-Luke Kennard opened the fourth with a 3 from the right corner, getting fouled and making the free throw.
-Marcus Morris hit a three before George got fouled.
-He confidently made both, keeping the Clippers ahead 89-71.

-Booker’s basket drew the Suns within six, but Jackson answered with five straight points and George made a pair of free throws.
+He turned to the sideline and blew a kiss to his fiancé and their kids.

+“I didn’t call glass, but I felt great about the shot,” said George, who attempts similar shots in pre-game.
+“That was one that we needed.”

 BOOKER’S NOSE